 - a mandatory duty on doctors, teachers and others to report instances of FGM

-- new police guidance from the College of Policing and an inspection programme by Her Majesty’s Inspectorate of Constabulary (HMIC) that will look at how the police handle cases of FGM
+- new police guidance from the College of Policing and an inspection programme by His Majesty’s Inspectorate of Constabulary (HMIC) that will look at how the police handle cases of FGM

 - a consultation on proposals to introduce new civil orders designed to protect girls identified as being at risk of FGM